Classic Establishment

 Max's Steaks

-At Max's Steaks in the North Philly, you can get a cheesesteak with few options like pepper steaks, chicken, and mushrooms, for just $11.
-It's a fast and casual place to go for a quick bite on gameday.
+At Max's Steaks in North Philly, you can get a cheesesteak for just $11.
+It's a fast and casual place to go for a quick bite of something cheesy.

 PHLReview